ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_node_pool.md

 - `name` - (Required)[string] The name of the Kubernetes Cluster.
 - `k8s_version` - (Optional)[string] The desired Kubernetes Version. for supported values, please check the API documentation.
 - `auto_scaling` - (Optional)[string] Wether the Node Pool should autoscale.
 For more details, please check the API documentation
-- `lans` - (Optional)[list] A list of numeric LAN id's you want this node pool to be part of.
+- `lans` - (Optional)[list] A list of additional LANs attached to worker nodes.
 For more details, please check the API documentation, as well as the example above
 - `maintenance_window` - (Optional) See the **maintenance_window** section in the example above
 - `datacenter_id` - (Required)[string] A Datacenter's UUID
 - `k8s_cluster_id`- (Required)[string] A k8s cluster's UUID